khaledbnmohamed/hadith-blockchain/README.md

 **setPosition**
 ----
-  Sets the position (latitude and longitud) for the specified id, could be sushiId or HadithId
+  Sets the position (chain and longitud) for the specified id, could be blockId or HadithId

 * **URL**